-Items appearing on this page are presented as items of interest to animal activists and do not necessarily imply endorsement of groups/actions by Other Nations.
+This has become a catch-all page where I park items that might be of continued interest.
+Items appearing here are of interest to animal activists and do not necessarily imply endorsement of groups/actions by Other Nations.

 PETA takes mobile billboard to Kentucky Derby: Article here.
 Additional resources: Study reveals disturbing number of U.S. thoroughbreds slaughtered each year – here.
 Stop Over-Breeding Horses – Facebook.
 HSUS forms responsible breeders council – here.
 “Overbreeding” from The Horse; horse racing industry needs reform – from CNN.
 “Death and disarray at America’s Racetracks,” EXCELLENT resource with state-by-state stats, video, ad more…New York Times.

 European Union BANS animal testing of cosmetics; ban takes effect 3/11/13!
 “The European Coalition to End Animal Experiments has something to celebrate this winter; after years (23 to be exact) of effort, the group has succeeded in banning the use of animals in cosmetics testing in all member countries of the European Union.
 As of March 11, all personal care products, from high-end to drugstore brands, will be subject to the rules, which means that final products cannot be testing on animals and nor can any of a given products’ ingredients” (source).
 For a fact sheet from HSUS on animal cosmetic testing in the U.S. (and tips on animal-friendly shopping), click.